It's vitally important for students to apply theoretical knowledge gained in the classroom to patients or clients within a practice-based setting.

 That’s why most of our courses offer an equal split between placement and class-based study.

-To give you an insight into what it's really like, watch the film of Sarah on her placement and read Samantha’s lowdown on her placement experience.
+To give you an insight into what it's really like, read Samantha’s lowdown on her placement experience.

 Samantha's story: A Learning Disability Nursing student on placement

 A typical day in the life of a learning disability nursing student doesn’t exist as there is no such thing as a typical day in this field!
 You work with a variety of people and I have learned something new from every single one.
 There is an emphasis on person-centred care, on strengths and potential, on meaningful engagement and community involvement.

 At the beginning of a shift you will receive a handover then reflect and plan for the current shift; nurses coordinate care and diaries are full of activities and appointments.
 Nurses work inter-professionally with speech and language therapists, social workers, psychologists, psychiatrists, physiotherapists, community nurses and GPs (to name but a few).
 As a source of current information you can promote evidence-based practice for colleagues within the working environment and many people who work in this area are caring, creative, proactive and passionate.